eost/wphase_catalog/README.md

 ```
 \password postgres
 ```
-and give the password you want when prompted. "postgres" is a superuser created by PostgreSQL, and the name of a database created by default.
+and give the password you want when prompted.

 Register the value you chose as a password for postgres in the environment variable :

 ```